wzhudev/awesome-ng-zorro-antd/readme.md

 ## Videos

-- [How to Build a Component Library from Zero](https://t.co/sZF4nhNld1?amp=1) (Chinese). [@vthinkxie](https://github.com/vthinkxie) delivered a speech about how to build a component library at ngChina 2018.
+- 🇨🇳 [How to Build a Component Library from Zero](https://t.co/sZF4nhNld1?amp=1). [@vthinkxie](https://github.com/vthinkxie) (original author and maintainer of ng-zorro-antd) delivered a speech about how to build a component library at ngChina 2018.

 ## Contribute